 4 tested positive for COVID-19 upon arrival in Kazakhstan

 NUR-SULTAN.
+KAZINFORM 24 international flights landed in Kazakhstan on March 12 from Italy, Sri Lanka, China, the UAE, Egypt, Turkey, Georgia, Russia, Belarus, Uzbekistan and Kyrgyzstan, the sanitary and epidemiological control committee reports.

-KAZINFORM 34 international flights landed in Kazakhstan on March 18 carrying 3,771 passengers.
-357 of them had no COVID-19 tests.
-All of them were taken upon arrival to the quarantine centres to undergo PCR tests for coronavirus infection.
+3,326 out of 3,599 air passengers had COVID-19 tests.
+The others were taken upon arrival to quarantine centres to undergo PCR tests.

-One out of 387 arrived in Kazakhstan on March 17 without test results was tested positive for COVID-19, the sanitary and epidemiological control committee reports.
+631 Kazakhstanis arrived without PCR tests on March 11.
+Four of them were tested positive for coronavirus infection.